Investing In Collectibles: 100% Fun But Can Be Costly

-Those last two points are the really important one.
+Those last two points are the really important ones.

 First, Wizard: The Guide to Comics started being published in July of 1991 giving collectors a new way to look at their comic book collection.

-People started looking at comic books like you are today: as investing in collectibles more than simply entertainment.
+People started looking at comic books like you are today: investing in collectibles is more than simply entertainment.

 Now “collectors” started turning into “speculators” and purchasing multiple copies of the same issue.

 That led to a huge, albeit false, signal to stores and publishers to increase orders and print runs.

 It was too late before the industry realized the truth.

 The sales being reported weren’t individual purchases signaling the growth of the industry, but a smaller group of people buying multiples.

 So now you had the publishers flooding the market as stores increased the volume of their orders without the people to buy all of this stock.